Ciliwung: Jakarta's canal

-The natural flow of Ciliwung was diverted into canals by the Dutch during the early settlement of Jakarta (then named as Batavia).
-Beginning in area that is now Istiqlal Mosque, the Ciliwung was diverted into two canals, one flowing northwest and one flowing northeast.
+The natural flow of the Ciliwung was diverted into canals by the Dutch during the early settlement of Jakarta (then named Batavia).
+Beginning in an area that is now Istiqlal Mosque, the Ciliwung was diverted into two canals, one flowing northwest and one flowing northeast.

 The western branch flows along the canal of Jalan Veteran and then through the canal of Jalan Gajah Mada.
-This 2 km straight canal is known as Batang Hari canal, previously known as Molenvliet, which was dug in the 17th century.
-Formerly the water branches into two direction in Glodok, following the two course that is now Jalan Pancoran and Jalan Pinangsia Raya; today the water from Batang Hari canal was diverted east before Lindeteves Trade Center.
-Eventually the water ends up in Sunda Kelapa harbor after passing through the canals of Jakarta Old Town.
+This 2 km straight canal is known as Batang Hari Canal, previously known as Molenvliet, which was dug in the 17th century.
+Formerly the water branches into two directions in Glodok, following the two courses that are now Jalan Pancoran and Jalan Pinangsia Raya; today the water from Batang Hari canal was diverted east before Lindeteves Trade Center.
+Eventually, the water ends up in Sunda Kelapa harbor after passing through the canals of Jakarta Old Town.

 The eastern branch flows along the canal of Jalan Antara, passing the Gedung Kesenian Jakarta and then along the canal of Jalan Gunung Sahari.
 The water ends up in Ancol.

-Initially a canal links the eastern and the western branches of Ciliwung.
+Initially, a canal linked the eastern and the western branches of Ciliwung.
 Today this canal, which is now located on the south side of Jalan Tol Pelabuhan, was filled with slum settlement due to careless planning after the independence period.

-After the 1918 Jakarta's big flood, a new canal, the Banjir canal ("flood canal"), was constructed in 1922 to divert the water of several rivers of Jakarta, which includes Ciliwung, Cideng, and Krukut.
-The flow of Ciliwung was diverted through the Manggarai floodgate, constructed at the point near Manggarai station.
-The water is diverted to the west of the city through Pasar Rumput, Dukuh Atas and going to northwest to Karet Kubur and continued to Tanah Abang, Tomang, Grogol, Pademangan, and ends at Muara Angke.
+After 1918 Jakarta's big flood, a new canal, the Banjir canal ("flood canal"), was constructed in 1922 to divert the water of several rivers of Jakarta, which includes Ciliwung, Cideng, and Krukut.
+The flow of the Ciliwung was diverted through the Manggarai floodgate, constructed at the point near Manggarai station.
+The water is diverted to the west of the city through Pasar Rumput, Dukuh Atas going northwest to Karet Kubur, and continues to Tanah Abang, Tomang, Grogol, Pademangan, and ends at Muara Angke.

-The New East Flood Canal has been opened since 2010, a 23 kilometers canal from Cipinang River to the east and then to the north of Java Sea as a quarter of a circle with 100 to 300 meters width.
-On December 19, 2013 a contract to build water tunnel(s) to East Flood Canal from Ciliwung River with minimum capacity of 60 cubic meters per second has been signed by Public Works Ministry.
+The New East Flood Canal has been opened since 2010, a 23 kilometers canal from the Cipinang to the east and then to the north of Java Sea as a quarter of a circle with 100 to 300 meters width.
+On December 19, 2013, a contract to build water tunnel(s) to the East Flood Canal from the Ciliwung with a minimum capacity of 60 cubic meters per second was signed by the Public Works Ministry.
 So, the floods in East Jakarta to the north and along the Ciliwung River will be eased.